specifysystems/lmpy/_sphinx_config/tutorial/matrix.rst

 arrays do not really support metadata.
 We had dealt with this in the past by passing a secondary data structure with metadata along with the array but we found that it was too easy for that metadata to get lost, out of date, or just ignored.
-In response, we have sub-classed Numpy ndarray to create 'Matrix' objects that extend the base functionality provided by ndarrays to include metadata and headers for the arrays without the needing a secondary data structure.
+In response, we have sub-classed Numpy ndarray to create :term:Matrix objects that extend the base functionality provided by ndarrays to include metadata and headers for the arrays without the needing a secondary data structure.
 Additionally, we provide some convenience functions for